-This post was first published in 2017 but has been reviewed and updated in October 2020.
+This post was first published in 2017 and was most recently reviewed and updated in August 2023.

-And we’ll cover why the amount of sugar in our diets is cause for concern.
-A high-sugar diet can be bad news when it comes to cancer risk, but not for the reasons that often appear in the headlines.
+We’ll also cover why the amount of sugar in our diets is cause for concern – just not for the reason that often appears in the headlines.

 Glucose – the fuel of life

-But this idea that sugar is responsible for kick-starting or fuelling a cancer’s growth is an over-simplification of some complicated biology.
+There is a common myth that sugar is responsible for cancer developing, or that it even fuels cancer to grow bigger.
+But this myth came from an over-simplification of some complicated biology.
 Let’s start with what sugar actually is.

-As chains of sugar get longer, they lose their sweet taste and won’t dissolve in water anymore.
-These chains are called polysaccharides and form a large component of starchy foods.
-Starchy foods such as rice, bread, pasta and vegetables like potatoes might not taste sweet, but they are high in carbohydrate too.
+As chains of sugar get longer, they lose their sweet taste.
+These chains are called polysaccharides, and are a large component of starchy foods like rice, bread, pasta, and potatoes.

 It’s here that sugar and cancer start to collide, because cancer is a disease of cells.